Introduction

 Can I make a vegetarian version?

 Absolutely!
 You can omit the bacon and use more onions, or substitute smoked cheese for a similar smoky flavor.
+For another comforting meat-free dinner idea, this easy coconut curry noodles recipe is creamy, flavorful, and easy to prepare.

 What’s the difference between Speckkuchen and pizza?